xmlunit/xmlunit.net/README.md

 ### .NET Standard 2.0

-XMLUnit for .NET uses the `dotnet` CLI - or Visual Studio 2017.
-In order to run the tests, .NET Core 2.0 is required.
+XMLUnit for .NET uses the `dotnet` CLI - or Visual Studio 2027.
+In order to run the tests, .NET > .NET Core >= 2.0 is required (see the section about DOTNET_ROLL_FORWARD at the bottom of this page when using .NET later than Core 2.0).

 When using Visual Studio the build should automatically refresh the NuGet packages, build the `core` and `constraints` assemblies as well